 We have entered into certain license agreements for certain intellectual property rights which are essential to enable us to develop and commercialize our products.
-Agreements have been entered into with the University of Rome, JHU and CSMC, which is also a shareholder of ours.
-Each of those agreements, provides for an exclusive license to certain patents and other intellectual property and requires the payment of fees, milestone payments and/or royalties to the institutions that will reduce our net revenues, if and to the extent that we have future revenues.
+Agreements have been entered into with the University of Rome, JHU and CSMC, the latter of which is also a stockholder of ours.
+Each of those agreements provides for an exclusive license to certain patents and other intellectual property and requires the payment of fees, milestone payments and/or royalties to the institutions that will reduce our net revenues, if and to the extent that we have future revenues.
 Each of those agreements also contains additional obligations that we are required to satisfy.
+For example, CSMC has indicated that our exclusive license with CSMC for exosomes requires us to file an IND by April 19, 2020 or it will automatically terminate for breach.
 There is no guarantee that we will be able to satisfy all of our obligations under our license agreements to each of the institutions and that such license agreements will not be terminated.
-Each of the institutions receives funding from independent sources such as the NIH and other private not-for-profit sources and are investigating scientific and clinical questions of interest to their own principal investigators as well as the scientific and clinical communities at large.
+Each of the institutions receives funding from independent sources such as the NIH and other private or not-for-profit sources and are investigating scientific and clinical questions of interest to their own principal investigators as well as the scientific and clinical communities at large.
 These investigators (including Capricor, Inc.'s founder, Dr. Eduardo Marbán, who is the Director of the Smidt Heart Institute at CSMC) are under no obligation to conduct, continue, or conclude either current or future studies utilizing our cell therapy or exosomes technology, and they are not compelled to license any further technologies or intellectual property rights to us except as may be stated in the applicable licensing agreements between those institutions and us.
 Changes in these collaborators' research interests or their funding sources away from our technology would have a material adverse effect on us.
-We are substantially dependent on our relationships with these institutions from which we license the rights to our technologies and know-how.
-If requirements under our license agreements are not met, including meeting defined milestones, we could suffer significant harm, including
+Further, the failure of any third-party licensor to comply with its licensing obligations und

 In addition, we are responsible for the cost of filing and prosecuting certain patent applications and maintaining certain issued patents licensed to us.
-If we do not meet our obligations under our license agreements in a timely manner, we could lose the rights to our proprietary technology.
+If we do not meet our obligations under our license agreements in a timely manner, we could lose the rights to the proprietary technology.

-Finally, we may be required to obtain licenses to patents or other proprietary rights of third parties in connection with the development and use of our product candidates and technologies.
+Finally, we may be required to obtain licenses to patents or other proprietary rights of third parties (including and other than the University of Rome, JHU and CSMC) in connection with the development and use of our product candidates and technologies.
 Licenses required under any such patents or proprietary rights might not be made available on terms acceptable to us, if at all.